Benning Violins is a family-owned and -operated violin shop that recently celebrated our 65th year in business.

 The son of preeminent violinmaker Eric Benning, the grandson of noted luthiers Hans and Nancy Benning, and the great-grandson of Paul Toenniges, a renowned bass craftsman, Nathan cultivated an early interest in violinmaking, beginning with whittling on pieces of scrap wood.

-Now a high school junior, Nathan works at the Benning violin shop on weekends and during school breaks.
-He is apprenticing under Eric and Hans Benning, assisting his father with new instrument making.
+Nathan is apprenticing under Eric and Hans Benning, assisting his father with new instrument making.
 He also helps his grandfather with repair work and bow re-hairs.

-Nathan attends Village Christian Schools in Sun Valley.
-He enjoys wake boarding and playing soccer in his spare time.
+Nathan enjoys wake boarding and playing soccer in his spare time.
 Aside from his work as a luthier, Nathan has spent over a decade diligently studying violin performance, while playing on his own hand-crafted instrument.

 Following in the proud tradition of her mother, her grandmother, Jane Fink, and her great-grandmother Ruth Toenniges, Paige Phillips provides a high level of personal service to customers of Benning Violins.
 The youngest daughter of long-time Client Service Manager Laura Phillips, Paige brings an abundance of expertise, confidence and kindness to the musicians she serves in the shop.